laminas/laminas-view/doc/book/laminas.view.renderer.php-renderer.md

 strategy most appropriate to each context.
 You should be aware that escaping does vary significantly between contexts - there is no one single escaping strategy that can be globally applied.
 In the example above, there are calls to an `escapeHtml()` method.
-The method is actually a helper &lt;zend.view.helpers&gt;, a plugin available via method overloading.
+The method is actually a helper &lt;laminas.view.helpers&gt;, a plugin available via method overloading.
 Additional escape helpers provide the `escapeHtmlAttr()`, `escapeJs()`, `escapeCss()`, and `escapeUrl()` methods for each of the HTML contexts you are most likely to encounter.
 By using the provided helpers and being aware of your variables' contexts, you will prevent your